-Not every repeat buyer decides to sell their current home prior to buying the next.
-Some homeowners make the choice to become a real estate investor and others choose to rent out their current home because it did not sell.
+Not every repeat buyer decides to sell their current home before buying the next.
+Some homeowners choose to become a real estate investor, and others decide to rent out their current home because it did not sell.
 Either way, counting rental income on a departing residence can be tricky.
 Many assume that full rental income or maybe 75% of the rental may be counted.
-Yet, in true mortgage guidelines fashion, each loan program treats this new income differently.
-The most popular VA, FHA, USDA, and conventional (Fannie Mae and Freddie Mac) loan programs vary widely in their rules- ranging from requiring 2 years of income to be reported on schedule E of the tax return to counting 100% right away.
+Yet, each loan program treats this new income differently.
+The most popular VA, FHA, USDA, and conventional (Fannie Mae and Freddie Mac) loan programs vary widely in their rules- ranging from requiring two years of income to be reported on schedule E of the tax return to counting 100% right away.
 Additionally, lenders may add a few layers of guidelines on top.
 So, let’s discuss the differences that can make or break buying your next new home.

 What is the Big Deal About a Departing Residence?

 “Departing residence” is a term used in the mortgage world to describe a currently occupied home that the homeowner is going to move out of.
 Most of the time, the reason to move out of the current residence is to buy another home.
 Occasionally homeowners may decide to move from one residence to another they own.
 Either way, lenders care about the resulting disposition of the real estate.
 There’s a need for answers to questions like: Do we need to count a debt?
 Is there an income to use in qualifying?
 Does the new purchase make sense?
 The last one deals with a term called occupancy fraud.